sakurabird/Campanula/README.md

 - [Next.js by Vercel](https://nextjs.org/) ver13
 - Styled with [Tailwind CSS](https://tailwindcss.com/)
-- Designed using themes and components from [daisyUI](https://daisyui.com/)
+- Designed using themes and components from [daisyUI](https://daisyui.com/).
+You can customize it with `daisyUI` theme.
+You can also create your own theme.
 - All pages & blog articles are made with Mardown file
 - Switchable dark mode
 - Support [MDX](https://mdxjs.com/) file